PalisadoesFoundation/switchmap-ng/docs/docs/frontend/app/devices/[id]/page.md

 #### See

- - useParams and useSearchParams — to retrieve URL parameters.
- - useRouter — for navigation handling.
- - ConnectionDetails — for displaying connection info.
+ - [ConnectionDetails](../../components/ConnectionDetails.md#connectiondetails) for displaying device interface details.
- - ThemeToggle — for dark/light mode toggle.
- - FiHome, FiMonitor, FiLink, FiBarChart2 — icons used in the sidebar.
+ - [ThemeToggle](../../theme-toggle.md#themetoggle) for the theme switching functionality.